babsey/nest-desktop-docs/user/usage-advanced/network-graph.rst

 	:align: right
 	:width: 300px

-The definitions and symbols given in the connectivity concepts defined in [1]_ (for a permanent reference) and in the `Connection management <https://nest-simulator.readthedocs.io/en/latest/synapses/connection_management.html#connection-management>`_ (for a living reference) are the basis for this property.
+The definitions and symbols given in the connectivity concepts defined in [1]_ (for a permanent reference) and in the :ref:`Connection management <nest-simulator:connection_management>` (for a living reference) are the basis for this property.

 Constraint
 ----------